 Reflect, Resolve, Retreat?

-I do not and have not made New Years’ resolutions for a number of years because no matter how good my intentions, I would eventually revert back to old habits.
+I do not and have not made New Years’ resolutions for several years because no matter how good my intentions, I would eventually revert back to old habits.

 In thinking of ways to evolve this year, the one thing that came to mind was ‘I’ve got to work on my casual look.’
 I feel most comfortable in business/professional attire and even when I wear jeans I still opt to dress them up.
-So as I was looking for inspiration for today’s post I came across a jeans outfit that I MUST have.
+So as I was looking for inspiration for today’s post I came across a jeans outfit that I would like to have.

 Pictured is a camel colored long-sleeved cowl-neck sweater, blue jeans, brown suede boots, Michael Kors handbag with gold accents, gold bangles/long necklace and a pair of sunglasses.
 The jeans in the picture are low-rise so I would go with jeans that offer me a better fit.
 My accessories would be silver and the only things I would add is my faux fur vest and my white cane (with coordinated cane charm) for a sharp, finished look.